tarunaygr/RL-based-S-boxes/README.md

 - Change initital state variable `S` in `RL.py`

 ## Folder Structure
 - RL.py : The main driver code which runs the Reinforcement Learning algorithm and generates the outputs.
+The algorithm currently explores 50 new states in each run and then terminates.
+This values can be changed by changing the `MAX_STATES` value in the code.
 - Luca Codes : These are the [codes written by Luca et. al](https://github.com/rymoah/ca-boolfun-construction) for the contruction of the semi-bent functions.
 - Auxiliary : The folder contains helper codes used by `RL.py`
   - filtered_outputs_m_3 : List of balanced semi-bent functions of neighbourhood size 3.
 It is a text file